 Not all risk is created equally, as Jennifer Bridges, PMP, shows in this tutorial video.
-Learn the differences between positive and negative risk in projects and how to create action plans for each.
+Learn the differences between positive and negative risks in projects and how to create action plans for each.

 Here’s a shot of the whiteboard for your reference!

 In Review: Positive vs. Negative Risks on Projects